dersuchendee/CQeval/README.md

 | There are several actors involved in a construction use case/circular value flow, each holding some roles in a certain material flow. | How does the ontology model the alignment with industry standards (e.g., EN 15804)? | industry standards | No |  not supported by the user story  |
 | Based on the fact that I have the evening off, that it is going to rain, and that I like to go to the movies on my free-time, the system finds a film that I could see tonight. | Who is the director of a specific movie? | specific movie | Yes | film found tonight |
 | Based on the fact that I have the evening off, that it is going to rain, and that I like to go to the movies on my free-time, the system finds a film that I could see tonight. | Who is the director of a specific movie? | director | No | not supported by the user story |

+### Interpretation

+A source addition is considered **justified** when the added element can be directly traced back to the user story through a synonym, paraphrase, or a close inference supported by the text.

+A source addition is considered **unjustified** when no textual evidence in the user story supports the introduced element.

+Importantly, unjustified additions do **not** necessarily indicate low-quality competency questions.
+Domain experts and knowledge engineers often introduce additional concepts based on domain knowledge, modelling experience, or implicit assumptions.
+For this reason, source additions are treated as **deviations from the user story** rather than direct indicators of CQ quality.

 ---